 Massage therapists may use lotions and oils, and massage tables or chairs, when treating a client.
 A massage can be as short as 5–10 minutes or could last more than an hour.

-Therapists talk with clients about what they hope to achieve through massage.
-Massage therapists may suggest personalized treatment plans for their clients, including information about additional relaxation techniques to practice between sessions.
+Massage therapists talk with clients about what they hope to achieve through massage.
+They may suggest personalized treatment plans for their clients, including information about additional relaxation techniques to practice between sessions.

 Massage therapists can specialize in many different types of massage or modalities.
 Swedish massage, deep-tissue massage, and sports massage are just a few of the many modalities of massage therapy.
 Most massage therapists specialize in several modalities, which require different techniques.

-Massage therapists work in an array of settings, such as spas, franchised clinics, physicians’ offices, hotels, and fitness centers.
-Some massage therapists also travel to clients’ homes or offices to give a massage.
+Some massage therapists travel to clients' homes or offices to give a massage.
 Others work out of their own homes.
 Many massage therapists, especially those who are self-employed, provide their own table or chair, sheets, pillows, and body lotions or oils.